CELLxGENE logoCollectionsDatasetsGene Expression

 • It is important to note that some methodological decisions were made to balance accuracy with efficiency and scalability.
 For example, we use a t-test to perform differential expression, which is a simple and fast test.
 However, it may not be as accurate as more sophisticated (and computationally intensive) statistical tests.

-• While differential expression is typically performed on raw counts for single-cell RNA sequencing data, we opted to use the rankit-normalized values in order to identify marker genes that corroborate the gene expressions shown in the dot plot.
+• While differential expression is typically performed on raw counts for single-cell RNA sequencing data, we opted to use the normalized values in order to identify marker genes that corroborate the gene expressions shown in the dot plot.

 • For the beta, we opted to not report the p-values for each gene.
 Though we can calculate approximate p-values using the t-statistic and degrees of freedom calculated in Welch's t-test, it is difficult to accurately aggregate the p-values for each gene across all comparisons.
 The most reliable method involves repeatedly permuting the data to generate a null distribution, but this is computationally intensive.